Angkor is an absolutely stunning place on earth

 Bring food & water

-It is not that you cannot find any of it, but it is seriously overpriced and of questionable quality.
+It is not that you cannot find any water, but it is seriously overpriced and of questionable quality.
 Also the cafés are located in the middle of a parking lot, there are so many much nicer places to eat, when you have your own food!
+So make sure to bring some food and water for your trip to Angkor.

 It is an ancient maze